Community Projects

 Habitat for Humanity – Logansport Community Build

-Trelleborg Site Redevelopment / Storyville Apartments
+Trelleborg Site Redevelopment / Storyville Flats

 The City of Logansport was awarded funding in February 2023 to address blighted conditions by demolishing the concrete slab foundation of the Trelleborg site, located at One North General Street in Logansport.
 The 12.52+ acre property was rezoned from Light Industrial to High Density Residential (R4) in Summer 2024.
 The 4% Tax Credit “Storyville Apartments” development would include 72 workforce housing units, green space, and a possible child care facility, with a proposed development cost of $17,315,013.